All 5 books, Edward Tufte paperback $180

 I have loathed pie charts since reading The Visual Display of Quantitative Information.
 The main reason is difficulty in quantifying the “sectors” swept by a typical pie chart compared to simply reading the same data in a table.

 The pie chart could be useful in the context of a clock, as this .pdf illustrates.
 The example a typical hour of the Michael Reagan Show for “pitching” to potential advertisers.
-I am not a fan of this show—I just offer the example.
+I am not a fan of this show — I just offer the example.
 Please disregard the “chart-junky” appearance, needless coding, lack of scale and problematic typography.
-The hyperlink is a truncation of the actual file name:

 The graphic allows us to dissect a typical hour of a typical talk-show.
 There are four program segments per hour, with two “floating” breaks (at the show’s discretion) and two “hard” breaks (fixed time) per hour.
 Program “content” totals 44:20 minutes per hour.
 Local and national advertising (“avails” in Radio-Speak) total 8 minutes and 6 minutes, respectively.
 News and other fluff round out the hour.